 Now in its fourth decade Durrus Cheese is still handmade on the farm where it all started.

-Mother and daughter Jeffa and Sarah, Ann McGrath and the rest of the team continue to produce award winning artisan cheeses.
+Mother and daughter Jeffa Gill and Sarah Hennessy, with Ann McGrath and the rest of the team continue to produce award winning artisan cheeses.

-Our top quality milk has been sourced from Corney and John Buckley’s herd of Friesian cows for over three decades, and our Dunmanus summer milk from Noel Dukelow's herd on the shores of Dunmanus Bay.
+Our top quality milk has been sourced from Corney and John Buckley’s herd of Friesian cows for over three decades, and from Noel Dukelow's herd on the shores of Dunmanus Bay.

 In early 2020, Jeffa was honoured with a Lifetime Achievement Award for her contribution to Irish Food from the Irish Food Writers Guild.